-The process down time for the replacement of conventional tray dryer with energy efficient Hybrid Solar Tray Dryer will take one week.
+The process down time for implementing the replacement of conventional tray dryer with energy efficient tray dryer will take one week.
 The implementation can be taken up during weekly holiday, or other holidays, so that the process down time can be reduced.